Jacob Meyers Player Props: Astros vs. Mariners

 Jacob Meyers At The Plate

-- Meyers has had at least one RBI in 22.2% of his games this year (14 of 63), with two or more RBI six times (9.5%).
-He has also been responsible for three or more of his team's runs in two contests.

-- He has scored in 38.1% of his games this season, with more than one run scored in 6.3%.
+- He has scored in 37.5% of his games this year, with two or more runs scored in 6.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.